 systemctl status cloud-init-local.service cloud-init.service cloud-config.service cloud-final.service

-Before installing Cloud-Init, ensure that the network installation source address has been configured for the OS by checking whether the /etc/apt/sources.list file contains the installation source address of the software package.
+Before installing Cloud-Init, ensure that the network installation source has been configured for the OS by checking whether the /etc/apt/sources.list file contains the installation source address of the software package.
 If the file does not contain the address, configure the address by following the instructions on the Debian or Ubuntu official website.

 apt-get update